ncjllld/byase_doc/docs/index.md

 * `inference` - Perform Bayesian inference on tasks.
 * `resume` - Resume Bayesian inference.
 * `stats` - Stats results.
+* `trace` - Extract MCMC traces.
 * `plot` - Plot.

+!!!
+Note
+    The existence of alignment bias greatly affects the ASE results.
+Since BYASE aims to focus on downstream analysis, it assumes that the alignments are unbiased.
+For diploid organisms, we recommend that users use phased SNVs to construct a diploid genome using [vcf2diplod](https://github.com/abyzovlab/vcf2diploid), and then align each read with the two haplotypes separately, and choose the best alignment between the two.
+In this way, the alignment bias should be reduced as much as possible.

 ## Generating tasks